Data Engineering System Design Mock Interview (2026)

 DE System Design vs. SWE System Design

-If you've studied system design from a software engineering perspective (Grokking, System Design Interview by Alex Xu, etc.), you're starting from the wrong foundation for DE interviews.
+If you have studied system design from a software engineering perspective (Grokking, System Design Interview by Alex Xu, etc.), you are starting from the wrong foundation for DE interviews.
 Those resources teach you to design Twitter, design a URL shortener, or design a chat system.
 The primitives are HTTP requests, databases, caches, and load balancers.

 Data engineering system design uses different primitives.
-You're designing data pipelines, not request-handling services.
-The questions sound different: "Design a real-time analytics pipeline" instead of "Design a notification system."
+You are designing data pipelines, not request-handling services.
+The questions sound different: 'Design a real-time analytics pipeline' instead of 'Design a notification system.'
 The evaluation criteria are different: data freshness instead of API latency, data completeness instead of uptime, transformation correctness instead of response codes.

 Some overlap exists.
 Both care about scalability, fault tolerance, and monitoring.
 But the specific patterns differ enough that studying SWE system design without DE-specific preparation will leave you unprepared for 60-70% of what DE interviewers test.